Located in Negeri Sembilan, Malaysia, Port Dickson has been receiving natural lovers and food enthusiasts from all over the world.

 Dine at Dickson’s Coffeehouse that brings you to cosy atmosphere with great sea views.
 Their experienced chefs will serve you delightful local cuisines to fill up your appetite.

 The resort pays much attention to children.
 Children below 12 are free of charge and they provide water slides for them.
-Games Room and a recreation centre for archery is also introduced in the resort.
+Games Room and a recreation centre for archery are also introduced in the resort.

 1. Double Queue Port Dickson (Double Queue Thai Cuisine)